futureversecom/sdk-unity-sylo/README.md

 ## 🧩 Installation - Package Manager via Git

-1. In the Unity Package Manger, click '+' -> "Add package from git URL".
+1. In the Unity Package Manager, click '+' -> "Add package from git URL".
 2. Paste the git url for this project and press "add"

 ## 🧩 Installation - Import .unitypackage

 1. In the [Releases](https://github.com/futureversecom/sdk-unity-sylo/releases) area of this repository, download the .unitypackage for your target version
 2. Right-click in the Project window in the Unity engine, and select "Import Package -> Custom Package"
-3. Navigate to your downloaded .unityproject file
+3. Navigate to your downloaded .unitypackage file
 4. Press "Import" on the next window
 ---